 - Understand Your Purpose and Desire: This is important.
 Why are you here?
 What prompted you to pursue a doctoral degree?
 Likely you know that the job market in academia is rough and in industry, a terminal degree is not always required.
 Sure, a doctorate looks great on any CV, but it may not be worth it to go through years of hard work for a single CV line.
 There are some common reasons to get a Ph.D. including desiring to be a professor or conduct research.
 Maybe obtaining a terminal degree is a personal life goal.
 However, it should go beyond any of those reasons.
 More important reasons include inquisitiveness and passion for a topic.
 You should care about something so much that studying it can sustain you for years.
 Try to figure out a subject you love or that question you are burning to answer.
 You may still have enough motivation to get through a degree with only the external pressure or personal challenge reasons, but your time in the program will be so much more fulfilling if you actually want to learn the things you are studying.

-Carissa Baker is in her third year of the Texts & Technology program at the University of Central Florida.
+Carissa Baker is in her fourth year of the Texts & Technology program at the University of Central Florida.
 Her BA and MA were in Literature.
 Her current research is on storytelling in nontraditional texts like theme parks.
 Carissa is a full-time faculty member at Seminole State College of Florida, where she teaches literature, composition, and selected humanities and honors courses.